hazyx7/TeleFXAutoForwarder/README.md

 ### -> Configure your credentials

 Place/ Put ur informations in the `info.json` in the same directory.
-You can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot).
+Use this repo to get chat IDs [TeleChatIDs](https://github.com/hazyx7/TeleChatIDs) You can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot).

 ---